 ACTIVITIES UNDERTAKEN IN YEAR THREE

-Various activities continue to be undertaken throughout year three to continue the conservation awareness of lowland savanna at BBG as envisioned during the first two years.
+Various activities were continued throughout year three, and has continued henceforth to continue the conservation awareness of lowland savanna at BBG as envisioned during the first two years.
 These activities include: trail maintenance, school visits to the trail, educational materials created/distributed, additional signage for Belize Botanic Gardens trail, and supporting Dr. Elizabeth Mallroy with savanna sign and trails development at the Tropical Education Center (TEC)

 Over 1,000 Primary school students, along with teachers and parents from the Cayo District and from as far away as Orange Walk have taken part in this educational program.
 The original number of students to be hosted was 480, but thanks to a bus donated by the Sonny Merryman Bus Company in Virginia, we were able to host an additional 624, along with teachers and parents.

-The goals of this project are to document the species of plants found in savannas in Belize, to provide information for better vegetation mapping of these areas and to work with local institutions in Belize (Belize Botanic Gardens, University of Belize, Programme for Belize and the Belize Forest Department), make available and interpret the information gathered from this research for science and the public.
+The goals of this project were to document the species of plants found in the savannas of Belize, to provide information for better vegetation mapping of these areas and to work with local institutions in Belize (Belize Botanic Gardens, University of Belize, Programme for Belize and the Belize Forest Department), make available and interpret the information gathered from this research for science and the public.

 WHAT IS NEXT?